 During 2018, Polygon Restoration completed six acquisitions with total yearly sales of EUR 46 million, of which Dansk Bygningskontrol accounted for EUR 29 million.
 In October Polygon Restoration appointed Axel Gränitz as new CEO.

 In early 2019 Polygon Restoration acquiered Tiedema in the Netherlands.
-The acquisition strenghten Polygon Restoration Netherlands position in the areas of Leak detection and Temporary climate solutions.
+The acquisition strenghten Polygon Restoration's position in the Netherlands in the areas of Leak detection and Temporary climate solutions.
 In March Polygon Restoration acquired Alvisa 24, one of the market leaders in Switzerland with 67 employees.
 The acquisition and establishment in Switzerland is an important strategic milestone for Polygon Restoration - well on track to also achieve market leadership in Switzerland.

 Our roots serve us well as we continue to prevent, mitigate and control the effects of water, fire and climate.